 Where can I go for advice & information?

-The Space@Connexions is a city centre based service dedicated to offering information, advice, referral and support to young people from 12 to 25 years old.
+The Space@Connexions is a city centre based service dedicated to offering information, advice, referral and support to young people who live in Derby.

 What happens at The Space@Connexions?